dadahcr2/reference/_pages/home.md

 ### Least-used Parts

-These are parts are very rarely needed.
+These parts are very rarely needed.
 I would not suggest scrapping them as you never know what the future may hold.
 Nevertheless, no rush to pay for upgrades.

 Vehicle | Parts
 :-- | :--